The Stadium is now complete following a total redevelopment that has resulted in the completion of a 23,404 all-seater arena to match any.

 The Sumners is the most popular for home fans, found on the corner of Watling Street Road and Deepdale Road.
 It is very welcoming for both home and away fans with plenty of room inside and a beer garden, if the sun is out.
 It opens at 11am on matchdays.
 An increasingly popular away supporters' venue is the Norman Jepson, directly adjacent to junction 31A off the M6 (turn left off the slip road; drive back under the motorway and take the first left) - one group of Cardiff supporters liked it so much one year that they made a detour for a return trip the next time they went to Burnley!
 Adjacent to the Norman Jepson is a Premier Inn, which has a sister outlet on Ringway in the city centre, just two minutes' walk from Preston railway station.
 On the way to the ground from the M6 (junction 31) you pass the Hesketh Arms, another welcoming pub.
 A favourite matchday venue but coaches and large parties must book in advance.
 A bit further away, on the A6 if you are arriving from junction 32, is The Withy Trees.
 An excellent pub with good beer and good food.
 A favourite watering hole for the more discerning supporter who wants to discuss tactics and former glories.
 Beer is served within Deepdale via our concourse outlets, but supporters are respectfully reminded that alcoholic drinks cannot be consumed within sight of the playing surface.

-The best food in the ground can be found in our hospitality areas, which offer dining options to suit your taste during the matchday experience.
+The best food in the ground can be found in our hospitality areas, which offer dining options to suit your taste during your match day experience.
 Whether you want a formal three course meal, a plentiful buffet or just a couple of strategically timed snacks, our menu can be tailored to appease your taste buds.
 Speak to our commercial department on 01772 693311 to book your place for the best culinary experience in the stadium.
-The concourse food services at Deepdale are operated on three sides of the ground (STFS, Kop, Town End) by Lindley Catering, while The Invincibles Caterers are the in-house caterers in the Invincibles Pavilion.
-There is a huge variety on offer around the ground.
-The most popular are the pies - currently supplied until the end of the 2010/11 season by award-winning Hollands Pies - burgers and drinks.
-Refreshment options outside the ground are provided by Willow Catering, who are also contracted to a number of England's Champions League representatives.
+The concourse food services at Deepdale (STFS, Kop, Town End, Invincibles) are operated by The Villa at North End who are the exclusive in-house caterers here at PNE.
+There is a huge variety on offer around the ground; the most popular are the pies - currently supplied by Clayton Park Bakery.
+Refreshment options outside the ground are provided by a local firm Farrington Mobile Catering and managed by The Villa at North End on our behalf.